OpenLiberty/open-liberty-operator/doc/user-guide.md

   namespace: demo
 type: Opaque
 data:
+  # base64 encode the data before entering it here.
   # RHSSO requires an initial access token for registration
   initialAccessToken: xxxxxyyyyy
-  # ICI requires a dedicated clientId and clientSecret for registration
+  # others require a dedicated clientId and clientSecret for registration
   clientId: bW9vb29vb28=
   clientSecret: dGhlbGF1Z2hpbmdjb3c=
   #
   # Optional: Grant types are the types of OAuth flows the resulting clients will allow
   # Default is authorization_code,refresh_token.
 Specify a comma separated list.
-  # grant-types: authorization_code,refresh_token
+  # grantTypes: authorization_code,refresh_token
   #
   # Optional: Scopes limit the types of information about the user that the provider will return.
   # Default is openid,profile.
 Specify a comma-separated list.
   # scopes: openid,profile
-  # TODO: do we need redirect URI? seems like the wrong place, but what if route can't cut it?
-  # TODO: should the code be aware of redirectToRPHostAnd port and use that if defined, inetead of the route?
 ```

 #### Using multiple OIDC and OAuth 2.0 providers (Advanced)